kmishra9/PL2-AWS-Setup/README.md

   - Rename `example.tfvars.example`.
 You can do so by right clicking the file in the `Project` pane on the left, selecting `Rename`, and specifying `terraform.tfvars` as the new name.
   - Finally, edit variable values in your new `terraform.tfvars` file to fit your requirements and save the result when you are done.
     - **Note**: The specific values you are responsible for assigning can have somewhat rigid requirements -- _read the documentation for each variable to prevent errors from occurring later_
-    - **Note**: Remember to replace the fake Terraform IAM credentials with the ones you downloaded and documented earlier in the "Getting Started" section
+    - **Note**: Remember to replace the fake Terraform IAM credentials included in the example file with the ones you downloaded and documented earlier in the "Getting Started" section
     - **Documentation**: Feel free to reference the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.

 3. **Running Terraform**